verticonaut/code-box/README.md

 The include will create the following method in Person:

   `#nationality` Will return the nationality object looked up using the method '.for_code' on the code class.
-  Translation then can be done within this class with the first method described above.
+  Translation then can be done within this class with the first method described above ('acts_as_code' facilitates this as well).